theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/server/server-settings.md

 #### Designer connections

 **Port** <br>
 Defines the port number for communication between Server and Designer.
 The default is 8064.
-If you set a different port, add the new port number to the host name on the logon screen. [host name]:[port]
+If you set a different port, add the new port number to the host name on the logon screen ([host name]:[port]).

 ![XU-Designer-Logon](/img/content/xu/xu-designer-logon.png){:class="img-responsive"}